aditya-manit/cloudskew-landing/about/privacy-policy.md

 #### Google Analytics

 CloudSkew uses Google Analytics to analyze website traffic and make any necessary product improvements & optimizations.
-The data collected by Google Analytics may include information about your device, browser, IP address, timezone, referring/exit pages, and timestamps.
+The data collected by Google Analytics may include information about users' device, browser, IP address, timezone, referring/exit pages, and timestamps.
 However, all the data collected is anonymized, PII-free, and retained indefinitely on Google's servers (please refer to [Google Analytics' policies & terms of usage](https://support.google.com/analytics/answer/4597324?hl=en) for more details).

 #### Azure Application Insights